connected-systems-team/www-connected-app/README.md

     npm i
     ```

-4. **Update ProjectSettings.ts**

-    `ProjectSettings.ts` is used to configure all of your project settings.
-Update the file with your project-specific information.

-5. **Update wrangler.toml**

-    `wrangler.toml` is used to configure your deployment to Cloudflare.
-You will need to review each line in this file and update it for your project.

-6. **Update the Assets Hostname in `next.config.mjs`**

-    The project assumes you will be using a service like Cloudflare R2 to store images.
-Next.JS needs to be configured to not to optimize images from that host.

-7. **(If Using Base API) Update Your package.json Scripts and System hosts File**

-    **Update Your package.json Scripts**

-    By default, the development server will run on port 7878 over regular `HTTP`, not `HTTPs`.
-If you are using the Base API, it will require `HTTP Only` cookies in order for the account system to work.
-These cookies are secure and are not accessible via JavaScript.
-These cookies will only be sent by web browsers with `HTTPS` connections.
-So, `HTTPS` needs to be enabled in your development environment.

-    Replace the dev script in your package.json:

-    ```
-    // Default
-    "dev": "next dev --port 7878",

-    // Update to:
-    "dev": "next dev --experimental-https --port 7878 --hostname localhost.PROJECT_DOMAIN.TLD",
-    ```

-    Where `PROJECT_DOMAIN.TLD` is the domain where you will host your project.

-    **Update Your System hosts File**
+3. **Update Your System hosts File**

-    In order to access your `HTTPS` web server hosted on `localhost.PROJECT_DOMAIN.TLD`, you will need to update your system hosts file:
+    In order to access your `HTTPS` web server hosted on `localhost.connected.app`, you will need to update your system hosts file:

     ```bash
     sudo nano /etc/hosts